wahahachan/context_app_bar/README.md

 )
 ```

+Since the variable `appbarSelector` is a `ChangeNotifier`, any changes are captured and processed automatically.
 And you are good to go.

 ![simple demo](https://github.com/wahahachan/context_app_bar/blob/main/example/example_gifs/float_button_simple.gif?raw=true)